Skip to main content

 The Walshaw site provides the opportunity to deliver high quality new homes in North Bury within a well-connected community blending new development with existing neighbourhoods.

-What the Walshaw Development Framework will deliver
+What the Walshaw site will deliver

 • 1,250 new homes